 To sell on FYE (like with most places), your DVDs will need to have the original artwork and be in good condition.
 Otherwise, if there’s writing or stickers on your discs, you could be receiving a smaller price.

 FYE is not currently buying DVDs online, rather you must sell your used DVDs in person.
 Use their store locator to see if there’s an FYE nearby.
 But bear in mind that if you do decide to ship them – FYE will cover shipping costs once they accept your items.

 3. Eagle Saver

-Shipping is free – and once your stuff arrives, you’ll be paid next day via paper check or PayPal.
-The good news is that, should they decide not to buy your DVDs because of their quality, Eagle Saver will cover the cost of the return shipping.
+Shipping is free – and once your stuff arrives, you’ll be paid the next day via paper check or PayPal.
+The good news is that should they decide not to buy your DVDs because of their quality, Eagle Saver will cover the cost of the return shipping.

 Bonavendi is a price comparison website for used items – so it’s a great place to start if you want to maximize your profit.
 Seeing all the vendors in one place also helps you save time.

 Enter each item’s barcode individually (or scan it using their mobile app) and start comparing prices.
 The site allows you to choose the vendors that are offering the most money for your used items.

 Another option for selling your used DVDs is SellBackYourBook.com.
 Don’t let the name mislead you, they’ll not only buy your books, but also buy your used DVDs, CDs, and Video Games.

 As with the others, they also offer free shipping and fast payment.

 Selling your used DVDs on Amazon is an option worth considering if, for example, your DVDs don’t quite meet the quality criteria of the buyback vendors.